 Shared Assets, a ‘think and do tank’ which is researching and promoting good models of public land management.

 As well as the members of the consortium, the centre is hosting an expanding number of groups, projects and activities, which include:

-- Wolves Lane Flower Company grow beautiful, seasonal flowers in for weddings, events and local delivery.
+- Wolves Lane Flower Company grow beautiful seasonal flowers for weddings, events and local delivery.

 - Wolves Lane Workshop helping with upkeep of this marvellous community resource.